ImpostorKeanu/peasant/README.md

-By supplying one or more company names to the `harvest` command, Peasant will make API calls to acquire the numeric identifier of the company and proceed to enumerate employees from the people section of the target company.
+By supplying one or more company names to the `harvest` command, Peasant will make API calls to acquire the numeric identifier of a target company identifier and proceed to enumerate employees from the people section of the target company.

 ### Example

 If the target is Dunder Mifflin Design and the company name was found to be `dundermifflindesign` via search engine, then the following command would attempt to harvest profiles and write CSV records to dundermifflin.csv:

 _WARNING_: Use of the `-ac` flag will result in a connection request being sent to each accessible profile.
 If you wish to filter for particlar profiles, use the `-of` flag to dump the results to disk and select specific records via grep and use the `add_contacts` subcommand to create connection requests.

 ```
 archangel@deskjet~~> export creds='username_here:password_here' # or interactive authentication